elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Alas.
-- like tender papaya
+- like a tender papaya tree
-- hardly a hair on his face
+- his face is still bare of fruits
-- and yet, there he is, elected by all the arrows of the carbet
+- and yet, there he is, chosen by all the arrows of the carbet
-- {:.pr} his milk flows out of a thousand wounds, and his bush heart can no longer pump to his arms and feet the strong blood that defended him against the arid sands.
+- {:.pr} his milk flows from a thousand wounds, and his tree heart can no longer pump to his arms and feet the strong blood that defended him against the barrenness of the sands.

 - {:.sp} The Son.

 - I'm not a coward.
 I am not a traitor.
-- {: .pr} What I am, I haven't yet decided: standing evenly between two continents, I am a being of mediation.
+- {: .pr} What I am, I haven't yet decided: standing evenly between two continents, I am a creature of mediation.

 - {:.sp} Toussaint.

-- {: .pr.i} I remember that day in November; you were almost 6 months old, and the master entered our hut---muddy like a blood moon---and he teased your small brawny limbs, he was a very good master
+- {: .pr.i} I remember that day in November; you were almost 6 months old, and the master entered our hut---muddy like a blood moon---and he felt your small brawny limbs, he was a very good master
-- {: .pr} he put his big fingers on your small face, full of dimples, to caress it; his blue eyes laughed, and his mouth teased you with sweet words; it will be a good piece, he said; a good piece like his father, he said looking at me, and the mother said that the master was very good, too good, she said; I remember it well, and she said other kind things to the master; it was necessary to think ahead, in 20 years you would make a good slave-driver, keen eyes and firm arm
+- {: .pr} he put his big fingers on your small face, full of dimples, to caress it; his blue eyes laughed, and his mouth teased you with sweet things; it will be a good piece, he said; a good piece like his father, he said looking at me, and the mother said that the master was very good, too good, she said; I remember it well, and he said other kind things, the master; it was necessary to think ahead, in 20 years you would make a good slave-driver, keen eyes and firm arm

 ---

 [86]({{site.baseurl}}/chiens/p086.html){:.pagetitle}

 - {: .pr} ---and this man speculated by my son's cradle---a warden's cradle---
-- {: .pr} and I said nothing, but an anger seized me, and a desire to strangle this man, and my heart was set ...
+- {: .pr} and I said nothing, but a rage was taking hold of me, and a desire to strangle this man, and my heart was set ...

 - {:.sp} The Son.